 Complicating matters further, there’s no standard for the amount refunded in case of a medical withdrawal: at some schools, a mid-semester withdrawal results in a 100% refund, while at another, the school refunds 0%.

-Since school websites are often built with prospective students, current students, staff and faculty in mind, one might think that calling a school might be an easier way to find tuition refund information for a parent.
-A couple members of College Parents of America recently put this idea to the test.
+Since school websites are often built with prospective students, current students, staff, and faculty in mind, one might think that calling a school might be an easier way to find tuition refund information for a parent.
+A couple of members of College Parents of America recently put this idea to the test.
 The members, who called a handful of major universities, were usually bounced around from department to department (at one school: from Admissions to Student Services, to Accounts, to Financial Aid, and back to Student Services) before getting something approaching a reasonable answer.
 But even then, that answer was incomplete as it did not include information about room and board or Federal Financial Aid.

 Is the Status Quo Justifiable?

-The board of College Parents of America feels strongly that it is not ethically justifiable for college families to have refund policies hidden from them.
+The board of College Parents of America feels strongly that it is not justifiable for college families to have refund policies hidden from them.
 Parents need full information about their financial investments in a student’s higher education and any risks that may face that investment.
-It simply does not seem right that families can be exposed to risk without first knowing important school financial policies and the opportunity to protect themselves from a potential, life-changing financial loss.
+It does not seem right that families can be exposed to risk without first knowing important school financial policies and the opportunity to protect themselves from a potential, life-changing financial loss.

 Summary and Recommendations

 In summary, College Parents of America strongly believes, given the cost of college, that students and families need transparent consumer protections.
-It is time to increase and improve college student and family access to refund policies and financial protection of tuition, fees, room and board.
+It is time to increase and improve college student and family access to refund policies and financial protection of tuition, fees, room, and board.

 College Parents of America recommends that colleges and universities: